 - 1. Before washing, rinse the top cowl with clean water to remove the dirt and dust that may scratch the surface. - 2.
-Wash the top cowl with clean water and a mild non-abrasive soap.
-Use a soft clean cloth when washing. - 3.
-Dry thoroughly with a soft clean cloth. - 4.
-Wax the surface using a non-abrasive automotive polish (polish designed for clear coat finishes).
-Remove the applied wax by hand using a clean soft cloth.
+Wash the top cowl with clean water and a mild nonabrasive soap.
+Use a soft, clean cloth when washing. - 3.
+Dry thoroughly with a soft, clean cloth. - 4.
+Wax the surface using a nonabrasive automotive polish (polish designed for clear coat finishes).
+Remove the applied wax by hand using a soft, clean cloth.

-Flywheel Cover Removal and Installation
+Flywheel Cover Removal and Installation REMOVAL